 Best Places to Stay in Prahran

-Budget Hotels in Prahran:
+Mid-Range Hotels in Prahran:

-St. Kilda – Where to stay in Melbourne with family
+St. Kilda – Where to stay in Melbourne with Family

-St. Kilda is a bohemian beach suburb just 6 kilometers from downtown.
-With a laidback vibe, St. Kilda is perfect for those looking to relax on holiday and the best suburbs for families in Melbourne as there are plenty of things for the kids to do.
-Visit Australia’s oldest amusement park, Luna Park, stroll the Esplanade Market for jewelry, photography, artwork, and more.
+St. Kilda is a bohemian beach suburb just 6 kilometers from downtown Melbourne.
+With a laidback vibe, St. Kilda is perfect for those looking to relax on holiday and is one of the best neighborhoods in Melbourne for families as there are plenty of things for the kids to do.
+You can stroll the Esplanade Market for jewelry, photography, artwork, and so much more.

 Best Places to Stay in St Kilda